If you’re thinking about becoming a freelancer, then this is for you

-I thought: ‘I know my work is top quality but if I ask a high price, nobody would hire me because I am beginner.
+I thought: ‘I know my work is top quality but if I ask a high price, nobody would hire me because I am a beginner.
 If I ask a low price I will end up doing top work for pennies’.
 And I kinda didn’t want to accept anything lower than what I was making as a chef.

-But when you don’t know how to price your product or skill, what is the first thing that comes to you mind?
+But when you don’t know how to price your product or skill, what is the first thing that comes to your mind?
 Simple.
 Just take a peek at the competition.
 And that’s what I did.
 The only problem was that the competition had hundreds of good reviews so they could afford to ask a high price.
 I had none.

 3. Communication is key.
 All clients value communication with the freelancer.
 You need to be fast, and clear.

 That said, you must speak English to properly understand your client’s requirements.
-Also you need to answer fast.
+Also, you need to answer fast.
 Don’t leave him waiting too long as he can always look for another freelancer and leave you a bad review.